Cryogenic Dark Matter Search: SuperCDMS SNOLAB

-Although the project has suffered repeated delays (earlier plans hoped for construction to begin in 2014 and 2016), it remains active, with space allocated in SNOLAB and a scheduled construction start in early 2018.
+Although the construction project suffered some delays (earlier plans hoped for construction to begin in 2014 and 2016), it remained active, with space allocated in SNOLAB and a scheduled construction start in early 2018.

-The construction of SuperCDMS at SNOLAB started in 2018 with beginning of operations in early 2020s.
-The project budget at the time was US$34 million.
+The construction of SuperCDMS at SNOLAB started in 2018 with expected beginning of operations in early 2020s.
+The construction project budget at the time was US$34 million.

-In May 2021, the SuperCDMS SNOLAB detector was under construction, with early science (or prototyping, or preliminary studies) ongoing with prototype/testing hardware, both at the SNOLAB location and at other locations.
-The full detector was expected ready for science data taking at the end of 2023, and the science operations to last 4 years (with two separate runs) 2023-2027, with possible extensions and developments beyond 2027.
+In May 2021, the SuperCDMS experiment was under construction at SNOLAB, with preliminary studies with prototype/testing hardware planned both at SNOLAB and at other locations.
+The full detector was expected to be ready for science data taking at the end of 2023, and the science operations to last 3 years (with two separate runs) 2023-2027, with possible extensions and developments beyond 2027.

-In May 2022, SuperCDMS SNOLAB detector installation was in progress, with a plan to start commissioning run in 2023.
+In May 2022, SuperCDMS SNOLAB experiment installation was in progress, with a plan to start commissioning in 2023.
 First science run with full detector payload in early 2024 and first result in early 2025.

 In June 2023, SuperCDMS SNOLAB installation was in full swing.

-Commissioning was expected to start in 2024.
+Commissioning of the installed experiment started in early 2026.

+Science data taking started in August 2026.